Roseiguado/Roseiguado.github.io/home.md

 fullstack React
 Dev. to

+# AGILE
-# AGILE is a way to manage projects for software development and it breaks down larger projects into small.
+Is a way to manage projects for software development and it breaks down larger projects into small.

 # Gearing Up - Odin Project
 Learning concepts and then practicing them will help you fully understand how things work and fit together.

+# FIVER
-# FIVER is a website to find people who can help you create a website.
+Is a website to find people who can help you create a website.

-# We can use Code editors as a tool to automatically edit codes that where we miss a simple symbol or character, and the most pospular free code editor is VS Code.
+We can use Code editors as a tool to automatically edit codes that where we miss a simple symbol or character, and the most pospular free code editor is VS Code.

+Video (What does what in your computer?
+Computer parts explained.